 Watching the Reds previous opponents, the visitors clearly did their homework on how to negate the Reds attack by working hard on getting men behind the ball as soon as the Reds got the possession.

-Yet, the Cityzens looked more comfortable in possession and looked far more threatening going forward during the First Half.
+The Cityzens looked more comfortable in possession and looked by far more threatening going forward during the First Half.

-After Fabinho fouled Sterling inside the Penalty Box, Gündoğan took the Penalty Kick in the 37th minute but blazed his shot of the post.
+After Fabinho fouled Sterling inside the Penalty Box, Gündoğan took the Penalty Kick in the 37th minute but blazed his shot off the post.